ZHAW-Infosec-Research-Group/DIMBA/README.md

 To install the DIBA app on the Android virtual machine, do the following:
 1. Check if adb is connected with your device by running the following command: `adb devices`
 2. If it is not connected you can establish a connection by running the command: `adb connect 127.0.0.1:5555`
-3. Now you can install the APK by executing the following command: `adb install DIBA/DIBA_app/app/release/DIBA.apk`
+3. Now you can install the APK by executing the following command: `adb install DIBA/DIBA_app/DIBA.apk`
-4. Copy the DIBA\_CA.pem file to the Android virtual machine by using the adb command: `adb push DIBA_server/keystore/certificates/DIBA_CA.pem /sdcard`
+4. Copy the DIBA CA root certificate to the Android virtual machine by using the following adb command: `adb push DIBA/DIBA_server/keystore/certificates/DIBA_CA.pem /sdcard`
 5. Install the certificate on your device.
 To do this, open the **Settings** app and select **Security & location -> Encryption & credentials -> Install from SD card** There select DIBA\_CA.pem to install it.
 You will also have to select a screen lock; it's easiest to do this with a simple PIN.
 6. To verify that the certificate is installed, open **Security & location -> Encryption & credentials -> Trusted credentials**.

-Note: the same instructions can be used to install DIBA\_exploit app.
-No need to install the certificate.

 ### DIBA App Configuration
 1. Open the DIBA app.